Cartoon Network (Middle East and Africa)

 Cartoon Network is one of two digital children's television channels that air animated series: Cartoon Network MENA, which serves the Middle East and North Africa division along with Greece and Cyprus; and Cartoon Network Africa (formerly known as Cartoon Network EMEA), which, as of 2016, exclusively serves Sub-Saharan Africa.
 Both feeds are owned by Warner Bros.
 Discovery under its International division.

 The network began as part of the larger UK/pan-European service on 17 September 1993; the UK branch would separate itself in October 1999, but kept a nearly identical schedule until August 2001.

 Cartoon Network EMEA used to share channel space with TNT Africa; the latter would air from 21:00 to 06:00 CET, while the former would run for the rest of the day.

-On 1 July 2016, an HD feed on beIN known as Cartoon Network MENA was launched, replacing Cartoon Network Africa in the MENA region.
+On 1 July 2016, an HD feed on beIN and OSNtv known as Cartoon Network MENA was launched, replacing Cartoon Network Africa in the MENA region.
 It features both English and Arabic audio tracks.
 In addition to being offered by various Gulf IPTV providers (as well as Cablevision in Lebanon and most Cypriot TV providers except for Nova), Cartoon Network MENA also has a different management team, different branding and a fully separate schedule from Cartoon Network Africa.